Rules & Certification Frequently Asked Questions

 No, you only need to submit supporting documentation if you’re selected for an audit.

-If July 31 falls on a Saturday or Sunday, what happens?
+If the reporting deadline falls on a Saturday or Sunday, what happens?

-What happens if I don’t report my CPE by July 31?
+What happens if I don’t report my CPE by the reporting deadline?

 If I hold an inactive certificate, do I need to report CPE?

-No, but you do need to continue to renew your inactive certificate according to the BOA renewal schedule.
+No, but you do need to renew your inactive CPA certificate through the BOA annually by Dec.
+31.